-A mastoidectomy is performed to remove diseased mastoid air cells.
-These cells sit in a hollow space in the skull, behind the ear.
-The diseased cells are often the result of an ear infection that has spread into the skull.
+A mastoidectomy is a surgical procedure that removes diseased mastoid air cells.
+These cells sit behind your ear in a hollow space in your skull.
+The diseased cells are often the result of an ear infection that has spread into your skull.

-Sometimes the infection spreads onto the temporal bone.
-If this occurs, parts of the bone may need to be removed.
+The infection sometimes spreads to the temporal bone.
+Your doctor may need to remove parts of the infected bone if this occurs.
 This results in hearing loss.

-- simple mastoidectomy: the surgeon opens the mastoid bone, removes the infected air cells, and drains the middle ear
+- simple mastoidectomy, in which your surgeon opens your mastoid bone, removes the infected air cells, and drains your middle ear

-- radical mastoidectomy: the surgeon may remove the eardrum and middle ear structures.
-Sometimes a skin graft is placed in the middle ear
+- radical mastoidectomy, in which your surgeon may remove your eardrum, remove your middle ear structures, and possibly place a skin graft in your middle ear

-- modified radical mastoidectomy: this is a less severe form of radical mastoidectomy.
-Not all middle ear bones are removed and the eardrum is rebuilt.
+- modified radical mastoidectomy, which is a less severe form of radical mastoidectomy that involves removing some, but not all, middle ear bones and rebuilding your eardrum

-Some hearing loss is to be expected with radical and modified radical mastoidectomy.
+You can expect some hearing loss from a radical and modified radical mastoidectomy.

-This surgery is not as common as it used to be.
-Infections are usually treated with antibiotics, but surgery may be done if antibiotics fail.
+This surgery isn’t as common as it used to be.
+Antibiotics usually treat infections, but surgery is an option if antibiotics fail.

 A mastoidectomy can treat complications of chronic otitis media (COM).
-COM is an ongoing ear infection in the middle ear.
-If untreated, it can cause a cholesteatoma (skin cyst).
+COM is an ongoing ear infection in your middle ear.
+It can cause a cholesteatoma, which is a skin cyst or pouch, if it’s left untreated.
 The cyst grows gradually over time and may lead to serious complications such as:

 - abscess in the brain

-- damage to the facial nerve (causing facial paralysis)
+- damage to your facial nerve that causes facial paralysis

 - ongoing ear drainage

-A mastoidectomy may also be done to put in a cochlear implant.
-This small, complex electronic device can help to provide a sense of sound to a person who is profoundly deaf or severely hard-of-hearing.
+Your doctor may also perform a mastoidectomy to put in a cochlear implant.
+This small, complex electronic device can help provide you with a sense of sound if you’re profoundly deaf or severely hard of hearing.

-This surgery can also be used to remove abnormal growths at the base of the skull.
+This surgery can also remove abnormal growths at the base of your skull.

-A mastoidectomy is usually performed under general anesthesia.
-This ensures the patient is asleep and unable to feel pain.
-For a simple mastoidectomy, the surgeon will usually:
+A mastoidectomy is usually performed using general anesthesia.
+This ensures that you’re asleep and unable to feel pain.
+For a simple mastoidectomy, your surgeon will usually:

-- access the mastoid bone through the ear or a cut made behind the ear
+- access your mastoid bone through your ear or a cut made behind your ear

-- use a microscope and a small drill to open the mastoid bone
+- use a microscope and a small drill to open your mastoid bone

 - use suction irrigation to keep the surgical area free of bone dust